Rainbow Hotel and Grille during better days about 1950

 During its last days, the hotel was closed and the eatery remained open.

-Calhoun resident Shirley Gregory recalled working at the Rainbow in 1961 for Bruce Lowe, after graduating from Calhoun High.
+Calhoun resident Shirley Gregory (now deceased) recalled working at the Rainbow in 1961 for Bruce Lowe, after graduating from Calhoun High.
 "It was a great place to eat and visit," she said, earning $2.32 an hour.

 "I worked the split shift, opening at 5 am and working to 11 am and then went back in the afternoon and worked to closing time."